Bigeco/lvi-cifar100-classifier-pytorch/README.md

 ![ResNeXt29 Architecture](./src/images/resnext29.png)

-## Training for Best Top-1 accuracy
+## Training for Best Score

-We implemented PyramidNet with ShakeDrop regularization and achieved the highest top-1 accuracy of 83.93% among all models on the CIFAR-100 dataset.
+We implemented PyramidNet with ShakeDrop regularization and achieved the highest top-1 accuracy of 85.31% among all models on the CIFAR-100 dataset.

 - **Optimizer**: SGD